Jinyifei01/algorithm/README.md

-# Hello!In this proprty, I will record my trainning in algorithm.
+# Hello!In this repository, I will record my trainning in algorithm.
 # Best wish for you and I.